icedwater/guipy3/README.md

 ## Organization

 Probably one subfolder will be used per framework, although all packages will be in the same virtual environment.
+Each subfolder also has a README.md, with links to additional sites I found useful for that particular framework/project.

 [vid]: https://youtu.be/mop6g-c5HEY